MicrosoftDocs/fabric-docs/docs/data-factory/create-apache-airflow-jobs.md

 ms.date: 09/16/2024
 ---

-# Quickstart: Create a Data workflow
+# Quickstart: Create an Apache Airflow Job

 > [!NOTE]
-> Data workflows is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
+> Apache Airflow Jobs are powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

-Data workflows provide a simple and efficient way to create and manage Apache Airflow environments, enabling you to run your data workflows at scale with ease.
-In this quickstart, you create your first Data workflow and run a Directed Acyclic Graph (DAG) to familiarize yourself with the environment and functionalities of Data workflows.
+Apache Airflow Jobs provide a simple and efficient way to create and manage Apache Airflow environments, enabling you to run your data workflows at scale with ease.
+In this quickstart, you create your first Apache Airflow Job and run a Directed Acyclic Graph (DAG) to familiarize yourself with the environment and functionalities of Apache Airflow Jobs.

 ## Prerequisites

-- Enable Data workflows in your Tenant.
+- Enable Apache Airflow Jobs in your Tenant.

 > [!NOTE]
-> Since Data workflows is in preview state, you need to enable it through your tenant admin.
-If you already see Data workflows, your tenant admin may have already enabled it.
+> Since Apache Airflow Jobs are in preview state, you need to enable it through your tenant admin.
+If you already see Apache Airflow Jobs, your tenant admin may have already enabled it.

-1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Data workflows (preview)' section.
+1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Apache Airflow Jobs (preview)' section.
 2. Select **Apply**.

 :::image type="content" source="media/data-workflows/enable-data-workflow-tenant.png" lightbox="media/data-workflows/enable-data-workflow-tenant.png" alt-text="Screenshot to enable Apache Airflow in tenant.":::

-### Create a Data workflow
+### Create an Apache Airflow Job

 1. You can use an existing workspace or [Create a new workspace](../get-started/create-workspaces.md).

-2. Expand `+ New` dropdown -> Click on More Options -> Under `Data Factory` section -> Select Data workflows (preview)
+2. Expand `+ New` dropdown -> Click on More Options -> Under `Data Factory` section -> Select Apache Airflow Jobs (preview)

    :::image type="content" source="media/data-workflows/more-options.png" lightbox="media/data-workflows/more-options.png" alt-text="Screenshot shows click on more options.":::